DevArenaCN/CSC510ReviewForFinal/ReviewForMidterm.md

 Concurrency, garbage collection, interface types, reflection, type switches.
 Because of garbage collection, it makes interfaces easier to specify, and also make concurrency more automatic without worry about the ownerships of memory piece, which save lots of programming effort in memory allocation and freeing.

 #### What is the technical role of the header file in C?
 To declare functions, macros and variables that are available.
+C function declarations and macro definitions to be shared between several source files.

 #### What is the process role of the header file?
 - To ensure that all developers use the same version of data layout definition or procedural code throughout the project.